SSTA

 8. Format of play (all grades)

-A match shall consist of 15 sets being:
+A match shall consist of 8

-· 9 Mixed Doubles)
+· 4 Mixed Doubles

-· 3 Ladies’ Doubles)
+· 2 Ladies’ Doubles

 9. Order of play

-a) The order of
+a) The order of play, regardless of number

-play, regardless of number of available courts, is as follows:-
+of available courts, is as per score card

-b) Players must play in ranked
+b) Players must

-held by the Recorder.
+submitted by the Club and held by the Recorder.

-c) Interchange Players
+Interchange Players

 i)

-Teams may nominate interchange players for a
+may nominate interchange players for a match.
+Interchange players must be

 registered players of the team or a lower graded SSTA team within the Club.